Risks in taking your IRA offshore

 There are many risks in taking your IRA offshore.
-When you use an foreign service provider, who is not an expert in US laws, those risks are amplified several fold.
+When you use a foreign service provider, who is not an expert in US laws, those risks are amplified several-fold.
 Here’s what to watch out for when taking your IRA offshore.

-The impetus for this post were three calls I received last week.
-Two were from people who had used an offshore incorporation mill to form their IRA LLCs and one was from a person who was told he could improperly titled a real estate purchase in his IRA.
+The impetus for this post was three calls I received last week.
+Two were from people who had used an offshore incorporation mill to form their IRA LLCs and one was from a person who was told he could improperly title a real estate purchase in his IRA.